Puslapio vaizdai

 „ePub“

-kept at my side filling my hands with flowers ter?
-Was anything we did not see lovelier did it so gallantly that I forgot he was only a than just Seville itself, with its sun-drenched guide in gardener's clothing.
+kept at my side filling my hands with flowers did it so gallantly that I forgot he was only a guide in gardener's clothing.

 In Seville one simply yields oneself to the charm of the town without stopping to analyze the reason of one's pleasure.
 I am really surprised at myself when I consider with how few murmurs, comparatively, I bore the unspeakable heat.
 We did nothing in the way of regular sight-seeing.
 But what mat